 The automotive industry has always been aware of the importance of customer satisfaction.
 Expensive transactions require attention to customers and their needs.
 Consider the emphasis placed on scores and rankings by most of the automotive brands.
-Every year customer satisfaction studies are released and winning automotive brands communicate results to consumers through marketing channels.
+Every year customer satisfaction studies are released, and winning automotive brands communicate results to consumers through marketing channels.

 But with all this focus, why do consumers continue to complain about the car-buying process?
 Why are disruptors so beloved by consumers who use them?
 After all these years, shouldn’t the automotive customer experience be seamless by now?

-After 30-plus years of working in the automotive business, I have seen initiative after initiative attempt to solve for customer experience, only to miss the true mark.
+After over 30 years of working in the automotive business, I have seen initiative after initiative attempt to solve for customer experience, only to miss the true mark.
 As disruptors shape the industry and the pandemic accelerates the digital transformation already underway, automotive brands are at yet another crossroads today to reprioritize the customer experience.
 But, the strategy needs to move beyond just the scores.
 The industry is at another turning point to truly listen to the voice of the customer and take action.

 How could the industry place so much emphasis on customer satisfaction scores yet offer a customer experience that many consumers still complain about?
 Focus.
 For too long now, the focus has been on customer satisfaction scores coupled with auto dealer incentives!